Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Theoretical properties of AdaFilter

-{\bf Remark 3: testing for all possible values of \boldmath$r$}\quad The partial conjunction null $H_0^{r/n}$ can be meaningfully defined for any $2 \leq r \leq n$, and sometimes it is of interest to test for all possible $r$ values, adding another layer of multiplicity.
+The partial conjunction null $H_0^{r/n}$ can be meaningfully defined whenever $2 \leq r \leq n$, and sometimes it is of interest to test for all possible $r$ values, adding another layer of multiplicity.
+In \cite{benjamini2008}, it is shown that as the PC p-values $P_{j}^{r/n}$ are monotone increasing when $r$ increases, the ``direct approach'' can control for multiple $r$ values simultaneously, without any further multiplicity adjustment of $r$.
+Unfortunately, this is not true for AdaFilter.
 As the filtering information learnt by AdaFilter varies for different $r$ values, a signal that is rejected by a larger $r$ using AdaFilter is not guaranteed to also be rejected at a smaller replicability level.
 The current formulation of AdaFilter is therefore not suited to data dependent selection of the $r$ value, but requires this to be specified by the user.